 - International Standardisation Organisation (ISO)

 You can use an alternative method provided you can demonstrate equivalence to the reference method by using EN 14793 – Determination of the equivalence of an alternative method with a reference method.
-For example, CEN TS 17021 describes an alternative method for measuring SO2.
+For example, CEN TS 17021 describes an alternative method for measuring sulfur dioxide.

-The reference method for measuring emissions of SO2 is a manual method which employs a wet chemistry technique.
+The reference method for measuring emissions of sulfur dioxide is a manual method which employs a wet chemistry technique.
 However, test laboratories may use an alternative method, as long as the test laboratory can demonstrate that it produces results of an equivalent quality to the reference method.

 Alternative methods tend to be CEN technical specifications (these can become European standards, following a validation programme).
 You may use CEN technical specifications, such as CEN TS 17021, for compliance assessment monitoring and calibrating CEMS for EPR installations.
 This is provided you meet the requirements specified in the MCERTS performance standard.